 - Provide the metrics used to create the ranking

 - Provide at least 2 examples of their past work (with links)

 If you’re re-publishing your previously published work, do add the URL to the

-First Seen At
+First Seen At field in

 Story Setting.
 Without this, the unattributed previously published content will be treated as plagiarized content and be acted upon as described above.

 As the most visible segment of your article, the headline must be worded in a way to make it eye-catching.
 According to SEO experts, adding a number in the title tag gives it a big boost in the search rankings.
 This is the reason why '10 Killer Reasons to Move to Silicon Valley' or 'Why I Moved to Silicon Valley in 2010' rank higher than other competing articles.
 Following these guidelines for headline: